-The role of a hygienist in Richmond is an important one.
+The role of a hygienist is an important one.
 They not only clean teeth so that damaging plaque and tartar are reduced and removed, they also educate their patients so that they can continue their home oral hygiene routine to an acceptable standard.

 Many people are unaware of how they can best care for their own personal oral health needs and this is where bespoke treatments and education can help.
 It is all well and good understanding how to brush and floss, but some people need additional care, as well as different kinds of toothpaste and toothbrushes, and may need to visit their dentist more frequently.